-The only real downfall is you’ll have a lesser experience, as you won’t be able to make use of the DJI Fly app.
+But here’s the thing: we don’t recommend this option.
+You’ll almost certainly have a lesser experience, as you won’t be able to make use of the DJI Fly app.
 That means you won’t have access to the intelligent flight modes and live video feed.

 The DJI Fly app is absolutely awesome in allowing you to have a better flying experience.
 Among the things you can do with the DJI Fly app:

 Better control your flight: With parameters like signal strength, flying mode, altitude, distance, and battery level, easily visible during flight, you’ll always have access to the latest information.

 Adjust camera settings: The DJI Fly app allows you to easily adjust camera parameters with a single tap, quickly switch between shooting modes, and adjust the gimbal angle on the screen.

 Quickly edit post-flight: Shooting, editing, and sharing can all be done in-app, and you can export or delete footage directly in the app.